LinuxCommandLibrary

 -l

-Outputs the fully qualified class name of the application's main class or the full path name to the application's JAR file.
+Outputs the full package name for the application's main class or the full path name to the application's JAR file.
+This helps in distinguishing between different versions or installations of an application.

 -v